aosabook/500lines/dagoba/dagoba.markdown

 [^paramdomain]: Note that we're keeping the domain of the priority parameter open, so it can be an integer, a rational, a negative number, or even things like Infinity or NaN.

 We'll assume there won't be an enormous number of transformer additions, and walk the list linearly to add a new one.
-We'll leave a note in case this assumption turns out to be false --- a binary search is much more time-optimal for long lists, but adds a little complexity and doesn't really speed up short lists.
+We'll leave a note in case this assumption turns out to be false&mdash;a binary search is much more time-optimal for long lists, but adds a little complexity and doesn't really speed up short lists.

 To run these transformers we're going to inject a single line of code in to the top of our interpreter: